Driver

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data, released for financial year 2023, indicates that the suburb of Driver has a median income among taxpayers of $69,603 and an average income of $76,917.
-Nationally, these figures are very high compared to Greater Darwin's median income of $66,956 and average income of $77,199.
-Based on Wage Price Index growth of 8.44% since financial year 2023, estimated incomes for September 2025 would be approximately $75,477 (median) and $83,409 (average).
-According to Census 2021 income data, household, family, and personal incomes in Driver cluster around the 71st percentile nationally.
-Income brackets show that 37.3% of individuals in Driver earn between $1,500 and $2,999, reflecting regional patterns where 36.7% similarly occupy this range.
-High housing costs consume 17.4% of income, but strong earnings place disposable income at the 62nd percentile.
+As per AreaSearch's latest postcode level ATO data released for financial year 2023, Driver suburb has a median income among taxpayers of $69,603 and an average income of $76,917.
+Nationally, these figures are high compared to Greater Darwin's median of $66,956 and average of $77,199.
+Based on Wage Price Index growth of 8.44% since financial year 2023, current estimates for Driver would be approximately $75,477 (median) and $83,409 (average) as of September 2025.
+According to Census 2021 income data, incomes in Driver cluster around the 71st percentile nationally.
+Income brackets indicate that 37.3% of individuals earn between $1,500 and $2,999 annually, reflecting regional patterns where 36.7% occupy this range.
+High housing costs consume 17.4% of income in Driver, but strong earnings place disposable income at the 62nd percentile nationally.

 Frequently Asked Questions - Income